-Merton Liberal Democrats challenged Labour on the effectiveness of the new parking charges policy at improving air quality.
+Merton Liberal Democrats challenged Labour on the fairness and the effectiveness of the new parking charges policy at improving air quality.

 The move comes after an emergency meeting on Tuesday 8th December to examine new charges proposed for April 2021.
 Parking charges in Wimbledon and Raynes Park have already been increased by over 130% in January - whilst charges in other parts of the borough have remained lower.